Adult-onset Still’s disease (AOSD) is a rare condition that’s estimated to cause up to

 These medications are also used to treat inflammatory arthritis, such as rheumatoid arthritis, because they reduce how many corticosteroid injections you need, and specifically target immune response pathways.

-Light, regular exercise can also help maintain your muscle and joint strength.
-Your doctor or a physical therapist can help suggest a general exercise plan for you.
+- Exercise.
+Light, regular exercise and stretching can help you improve your muscle and joint strength, stay more flexible, and maintain a moderate weight.
+Your doctor or a physical therapist can suggest a general exercise plan for you.